MatthewLJensen/racket-interpreter/readme.md

 2\.
 Runtime Errors

-There are currently 4 runtime errors.
+The following are runtime errors:

 1. Invalid conditional expression

     This error is thrown when a conditional expression is not an array.
 This is likely because the programmer did not use the correct syntax.
 This should probably be a parse error, but it isn't.

     _conditional_not_formatted_correctly.track_